jmargie/jmargie.github.io/index.md

 # Roman Anthony vs Juan Soto
 ## Quotes / Motivation

+Over the summer, Roman Anthony debuted for the Red Sox, and was immediately impactful, which resulted in lots of buzz!
+Some of the responses to his play stuck with me for a while because I wasn't sure if I believed the conclusions these articles came to from just a few statistics.

 "Who he reminds me of, it's hard," Cora said, per The Athletic's Ken Rosenthal.
 "I don't want to say (Barry) Bonds, of course.
 Probably (Juan) Soto, without the flashiness, early on.
 It's a good at-bat.
 He's not going to chase.
 Even when he doesn't get hits, you're like, holy s---, that's a good at-bat" (SOURCE)

 "Anthony is averaging 4.25 pitches per plate appearance," Rosenthal wrote.
 "His walk rate is 14.6 percent.
 In those categories ... he would rank among the league leaders if he had enough playing time."